Born 30 July 1974 in Tarnów. Considered Poland's best living science fiction writer.

-Dukaj's following book, Wroniec / The Crowe is a magical tale about the seven-year old Adaś, who witnesses the dramatic events of the Polish martial state.
+Dukaj's following book, Wroniec / The Crowe is a magical tale about the seven-year-old Adaś, who witnesses the dramatic events of the Polish martial state.
+Krzysztof Cieślik wrote in "Polityka" weekly:

 It's an extraordinary book.
 Dukaj combines various styles, the language of a little boy with a grotesque newspeak.
 The protagonists seem like characters from comic books and the serious subject is taken into a frame of a nightmare.
-The spirit of Lewis Carroll and the brothers Grimm floats upon the whole book, although Dukaj also references Cormac McCarthy, Edgar Allan Poe, Stefan Żeromski and Tadeusz Konwicki - wrote Krzysztof Cieślik in Polityka weekly.
+The spirit of Lewis Carroll and the brothers Grimm floats upon the whole book, although Dukaj also references Cormac McCarthy, Edgar Allan Poe, Stefan Żeromski and Tadeusz Konwicki.

 The book was illustrated by Jakub Jabłoński.
 A board game about the martial state was inspired by it, and Kazik Staszewski wrote two songs that illustrated it.
-Wroniec was shortlisted for the Literary Central Europe Award Angelus in 2010, and was nominatd for the Zeidel Prize.
+Wroniec was shortlisted for the Literary Central Europe Award Angelus in 2010 and was nominated for the Zeidel Prize.